marcelgwerder/laravel-api-handler/README.md

 ```
 /api/books?title=The Lord of the Rings
 ```
-All the filters are combined with an `AND` oparator.
+All the filters are combined with an `AND` operator.
 ```
 /api/books?title-lk=The Lord*&created_at-min=2014-03-14 12:55:02
 ```